lexbailey/Pascal-FC/README.md

 Step 1: install the free pascal compiler

-Step 2: `make pfccomp`
+Step 2: `sudo make all`

-Step 3: `make pint`
+You can now build and run a program with `pfc myprogram.pas`

-You can now build and run a program with ./pfc.sh myprogram.pas
+Give it a try by doing `pfc helloworld.pas`

 # Licence